Extraterritoriality: The UK Perspective

-UK prosecutors may pursue an offence under sections 1, 2 or 6, even where no act or omission forming part of that offence took place in the United Kingdom.
+UK prosecutors may pursue an offence under sections 1, 2 or 6, even where part of the relevant conduct took place outside the United Kingdom.
 This is the position provided that:

 - a person’s acts or omissions outside the United Kingdom would form part of such an offence if they had occurred in the United Kingdom; and